ComicSans/ComicSans.netlify/_pages/about.md

 permalink: /about/
 ---

-This is the about page of nerdwana.net as a concept for running a website on Github Pages.
+This is the about page of nerdwana.net as a concept for running a website using Github Pages and Cloudflare.

 ### More Information